Skip to main content

 How to cancel

-You can cancel your Expat insurance at anytime, but keep in mind that if your policy start date falls on the 1st of the month, you'll need to cancel before the 1st of the following month to avoid being billed and covered for an additional month.
+You can cancel your Expat insurance at anytime, but keep in mind that you'll need to cancel before the 1st of the following month to avoid being billed and covered for that additional month.
+In addition, a one-month minimum applies for all policies.

 You can cancel your Expat policy easily by: